 - Team provides regular communication both with designers and managers which is good for self-improvement and building a social relationship;

 - You have a clear separation of your working space and personal space which is a vital condition of personal comfort for many people;

 - You have a feeling of somebody to back you up that can give you more confidence;

-– Team has more variants of promotion and presenting its members.
-In case of design sphere, it is sometimes less time-consuming and faster way to get involved into the community and take the support and popularity being a part of the team;
+- Team has more variants of promotion and presenting its members.
+In the case of the design sphere, it is sometimes the less time-consuming and faster way to get involved in the community and take the support and popularity, being a part of the team;

 - The flow of information exchange and circulation is much faster and more efficient that increases the level of general team productivity and problem-solving potential;

 - Team can bring good friends into your life as well as inspiration and live energy absorbed from the other people around.

 - You have to organize your routine according to the schedule of work with a team whichever flexible could be the variants offered to you;

 - You have to get ready to be a part of a group.
 That’s vital to know that even presenting yourself as a designer you are working in the team and for the team;